elvisimprsntr/siriproxy-redeye/README.md

 - Add ability to control multiple rooms/devices
 - Make plugin self aware of your configuration using the REST interface.
-- Pull in channel guide from Zap2It or some other TV guide database.
+- Pull in channel guide from Rovi, Zap2It, or some other TV guide database.

 Licensing